NpappaG/memespread/README.md

 http://localhost:3000/token-stats?mint_address={solcontractaddress}
 ```

-Replace `{solcontractaddress}` with the actual Solana contract address.
+Replace `{solcontractaddress}` with the actual Solana contract address / mint address (only SPL tokens currently).

-**Browser Interface**: You can interact with the API directly in your browser by visiting the URL above.
-While this is a simple way to test, you could also build a frontend application to provide a more polished user experience for querying and visualizing token concentration data.

 **First Visit**: If the coin is not already being monitored, that mint addrss will be added to the monitoring system.